 A decision of a joint Municipal Planning Tribunal is binding on both the applicant and the Municipality in whose area of jurisdiction the land relating to the land development application is located as if that decision was taken by a Municipal Planning Tribunal for a local municipal area.

-Applicability of Part C, F and G to joint Municipal Planning Tribunal
+Applicability of Part B, E and F to joint Municipal Planning Tribunal

-The provisions of Part C, Part F and G apply, with the necessary changes, to a joint Municipal Planning Tribunal.
+The provisions of Part B, Part E and F apply, with the necessary changes, to a joint Municipal Planning Tribunal.

-Part E: Establishment of District Municipal Planning Tribunal
+Part D: Establishment of District Municipal Planning Tribunal

 Agreement to establish district Municipal Planning Tribunal

-(1) If requested by a district municipality and after the assessment contemplated in section 31, the Municipality decides to establish a district Municipal Planning Tribunal, it must, as soon as possible, commence discussions with the other Municipalities in the district and conclude the necessary agreement that complies with the requirements of the Act.
+(1) If requested by a district municipality, the Municipality decides to establish a district Municipal Planning Tribunal, it must, as soon as possible, commence discussions with the other Municipalities in the district and conclude the necessary agreement that complies with the requirements of the Act.

 (2) The Municipality must, within 30 days after signing the agreement, publish the agreement as contemplated in section 34(3) of the Act.